MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-get-started.md

 ![Image of the managing process for an intranet](media/IntranetManage.png)

-- Celebrate the launch of your new intranet.
+- Celebrate the launch of your new intranet
-- Use metrics to measure progress.
+- Use metrics to measure progress
-- Communicate what's new.
+- Communicate what's new
-- Maintain high-quality content.
+- Maintain high-quality content
-- Educate users.
+- Educate users

 | Role                 |Management tasks          |
 | :------------------- | :------------------- |